berkeleysep/sep_site_2/README.md

 npm run deploy
 ```

-If all goes well, ```www.berkeleysep.com` should have the updated changes.
+If all goes well, `www.berkeleysep.com` should have the updated changes in a few minutes.